-Free Maker Tools
+Free Maker Resources

-Stock Keeping Unit SKU Generator
+Free SKU Generator

-How to use the free SKU generator
+How to Use the Free SKU Generator

 4. Hit Generate SKU.
 Each click produces a unique SKU string in the results table.
 Modify any field and re-generate until the format feels right; duplicates are automatically skipped.